 Welcome to my portfolio!
-I am the Associate Director for ePortfolio and Digital Initiatives for the Center for High Impact Practices (CHIP) at Old Dominion University (ODU) in Norfolk, VA.
+I am the Director for ePortfolio and Digital Initiatives for the Academic Success Center at Old Dominion University (ODU) in Norfolk, VA.
 In this position, I create, facilitate, and assess faculty professional engagement opportunities, program design, and grant support/research for incorporating digital tools.
 Additionally, I design and coordinate student support for ePortfolio use.
 This support includes supervising ePortfolio Assistants (undergraduate peer mentors), creating/maintaining tutorials, and designing student workshops.
 Finally, I coordinate with multiple High Impact Practice partners throughout ODU, developing a variety of initiatives aimed at improving the learning experience for students at all levels.

 Recently, I successfully completed my doctorate in English Studies at Old Dominion University, pursuing the Literary/Cultural Studies and Rhetoric concentrations.
 My dissertation, Constructing an Early Modern Queen: Gender, Authority, and the Rhetoric of Identity, explores the intersection of gender and pedagogical histories which lead to the use of mimicry as a rhetorical strategy for marginalized figures during the sixteenth century.
 Finally, I am contingent faculty in the English Department, teaching Composition/Rhetoric, Introduction to Literature, Shakespeare, and Introduction to Early British Literature.
 My research and experience in English Studies and as instructor directly inform my ePortfolio Program design and related faculty development.